-Vehicle’s Interior Was Intact
+The vehicle’s Interior Was Intact

-The SUV has won praise for its design and safety features and competes with vehicles such as the Jeep Grand Cherokee, the BMW X5 and Mercedes GLE.
-However, in spite of the airbags deploying, the footwells of the car were not as well protecting, explaining why Woods suffered injuries to his legs.
+The SUV has won praise for its design and safety features and competes with vehicles such as the Jeep Grand Cherokee, the BMW X5, and Mercedes GLE.
+However, in spite of the airbags deploying, the footwells of the car were not as well protected, explaining why Woods suffered injuries to his legs.
 Police said the golfer was “lucky to be alive” after he crashed into a street sign, a tree and rolled the vehicle several times.

 An officer, who was first to respond to the accident scene, said the car and the fact that Woods was buckled up, saved his life.
 Sheriff Alex Villaneuva said that the front end of the SUV was completely destroyed but the interior was more or less intact.